aazaff/teachPaleobiology/LabExercise5.md

 6. Verify that your accumulation curves were correct using `vegan::specaccum()` (Hint: Don't forget you can use `help()`)

 ## Sampling Standardization: Area Revisited
-You will frequently see people refer to accumulation curves with are on the x-axis as reffering to a "Species-Area-Curve" or the "Species-Area-Effect" or the "Species-Area-Relationship".
-However, the species-area-effect *specifically* refers to a hypothesis in [Island Biogeography](https://en.wikipedia.org/wiki/The_Theory_of_Island_Biogeography) that islands accumulate species faster (proportionally to area) than equivalently sized portions of the mainlaind.
+You will frequently see people refer to accumulation curves with area on the x-axis as an "Species-Area-Curve", "Species-Area-Effect", or "Species-Area-Relationship".
+While technically correct, the species-area-effect is most appropriately used in reference to a *specific* hypothesis in [Island Biogeography](https://en.wikipedia.org/wiki/The_Theory_of_Island_Biogeography) that islands accumulate species faster as the area of the island increases than equivalently area increases on the mainlaind.
 A species-area-effect can be *demonstrated* by contrasting the shape of mainland vs. island accumulation curves, but the curve itself is *not* the effect.
 This is important because this has led to the false impression that if there are two samples of unequal size, the larger sample will always have more species - this is *not* correct.
 Consider for example the plant diversity of 10 Hectares of Saharan desert versus 1 Hectare of the Malaysian rainforest.

 That said, the area and richness relationship is probably the most theoretically important of all possible relationships you might want to illustrate with an accumulation curve.
 To that end, let's try and make somem more area-richness plots.